-The Nobel Laureates are: Robert Lucas, Merton Miller, Franco Modigliani, Herb Simon, Edward Prescott, Finn Kydland, Oliver Williamson and Dale Mortensen.
+The Nobel Laureates are: Robert Lucas, Merton Miller, Franco Modigliani, Herb Simon, Edward Prescott, Finn Kydland, Oliver Williamson, Dale Mortensen, and Lars Peter Hansen.

 Robert Emerson Lucas, Jr. was born in Yakima, Washington in 1937 and raised in nearby Seattle.
 With an interest in math and science, he planned to become an engineer.
 The University of Chicago, however, had offered him a scholarship and had no engineering school.
 He became a history major, eventually entering a doctoral program at the University of California.
 Upon discovering a fascination with economics, he returned to Chicago, where he earned his Ph.D. in 1964.
 Lucas began a faculty position in 1963 at Carnegie Mellon’s Graduate School of Industrial Administration.
 He returned to the University of Chicago in 1974, the position he holds today.

 Lucas was awarded the Nobel Prize in Economic Sciences in 1995 for "for having developed and applied the hypothesis of rational expectations, and thereby having transformed macroeconomic analysis and deepened our understanding of economic policy."